RanjithD18/Word-count/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Get the string from user
 ### Step 2:
+count will check repeated words in given string
 ### Step 3:
+use split() to split the string
 ### Step 4:
+now check every word in string
 ### Step 5:
+print the count
 ### Step 6:
+End the program
 ## PROGRAM:
 ~~~
 # Developed by : Ranjith D